cortexproject/cortex/docs/architecture.md

 > Unlike the other core components of Cortex, the chunk store is not a separate service, job, or process, but rather a library embedded in the three services that need to access Cortex data: the [ingester](#ingester), [querier](#querier), and [ruler](#ruler).

-The chunk store relies on a unified interface to the "[NoSQL](https://en.wikipedia.org/wiki/NoSQL)" stores---DynamoDB, Bigtable, and Cassandra---that can be used to back the chunk store index.
+The chunk store relies on a unified interface to the "[NoSQL](https://en.wikipedia.org/wiki/NoSQL)" stores—DynamoDB, Bigtable, and Cassandra—that can be used to back the chunk store index.
 This interface assumes that the index is a collection of entries keyed by:

 * A **hash key**.
 This is required for *all* reads and writes.
 * A **range key**.
 This is required for writes and can be omitted for reads, which can be queried by prefix or range.